cerealcoder/dynamodb-timeseries/README.md

 See files `test/*.js` for specific examples.

+### output format

+    [
+      {
+       // outer attributes are common no matter the manufacturer
+       epochTimeMilliSec: ... per Javascript standard.
+56 bit int or a 64 bit float ... ,
+       mfgrId: '<ID of the manufacturer>'
+       event: { ... event specific to the manufacturer, see their API ... },
+      }
+    ]

 ### Prerequisites
 * You must have access to AWS, including any credentials, IAM permissions, and region as required by the AWS SDK